Here’s everything you need to know about wildfire survival to keep you and your family safe!

 • Contact 911, your local fire department, or the park service if you notice an unattended or out-of-control fire.

 • Never leave a campfire unattended.
 Completely extinguish the fire—by dousing it with water and stirring the ashes until cold – before sleeping or leaving the campsite.

 • When camping, take care when using and fueling lanterns, stoves, and heaters.
 Make sure lighting and heating devices are cool before refueling.
 Avoid spilling flammable liquids and store fuel away from appliances.

-• Do not discard cigarettes, matches, and smoking materials from moving vehicles, or anywhere on park grounds.
+• Do not discard cigarettes, matches, or smoking materials from moving vehicles, anywhere on park grounds.
 Be certain to completely extinguish cigarettes before disposing of them.

 • Follow local ordinances when burning yard waste.
 Avoid backyard burning in windy conditions, and keep a shovel, water, and fire retardant nearby to keep fires in check.
-Remove all flammables from yard when burning.
-Continue reading.
+Remove all flammables from the yard when burning.
+Continue reading here.

 Before a Wildfire

 - Assemble an emergency supply kit and place it in a safe spot.
 Remember to include important documents, medications, and personal identification.

 - Develop an emergency evacuation plan and practice it with everyone in your home.

 - Plan two ways out of your neighborhood and designate a meeting place.
 Click here for the full post.